Support learning that shapes hearts, minds and futures

 Glimpses of Pestalozzi is a collection of personal reflections, biographical excerpts, and character sketches that bring to life the complex humanity and profound moral vision of Johann Heinrich Pestalozzi.
 Compiled from accounts by former pupils, historians, biographers, and admirers, the document contains a range of impressions that together form an intimate portrait.

-The Life of Johann Heinrich Pestalozzi
+The life of Johann Heinrich Pestalozzi

 This document is based on work by Adolf Haller and Arthur Brühlmeier, rewritten in German by Heinrich Rubi and translated into English by Anne-Marie Widmer.
 Designed and edited by Joanna Nair with examples of Pestalozzi’s ’Fables’ from ‘Pestalozzi, His Life and Work’ by Roger de Guimps.

-The Pestalozzi International Toolkit
+The Pestalozzi International toolkit

 Access our collection of experiential learning resources, teaching strategies, and classroom activities aligned with holistic and values-based education.